phoax/go-hotreload/README.md

 ## Test

+### Update mypackage

 Update `mypackage/mytest/mytest.go ` by changing response messages.

-Ex:
+Example:

 replace `message := ...` by

 ```
 message := "Hello World from Mypackage updated"
 ```

+### Update myapp

 Update `myapp/main.go` by changing response messages.

-Ex:
+Example:

 replace `message := ...` by

 ```
 message := "Call updated Package:"
 ```

-When `myapp/main.go` saved, the app should be rebuild, and the terminal should display:
+When `myapp/main.go` is saved, the app should rebuild, and the terminal should display:

 ```
 Call updated Package: Hello World from Mypackage updated